rjanapa/rjanapa/Facebook Newsfeed.md

     DateTime lastGenerated;<br>
 }<br>

-<b>Should we generate (and keep in memory) newsfeeds for all users? </b><br>

-There will be a lot of users that don’t log-in frequently.
-Here are a few things we can do to handle this; <br>
-1. Straightforward approach could be, to use an LRU based cache that can remove users from memory that haven’t accessed their newsfeed for a long time
+Use an LRU based cache that can remove users from memory that haven’t accessed their newsfeed for a long time
-2. A smarter solution can figure out the login pattern of users to pre-generate their newsfeed, e.g., at what time of the day a user is active and which days of the week does a user access their newsfeed? etc.

 <b>b.
 Feed publishing</b><br>